nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-use-images-in-a-react-native-application.md

 ...
 ```

-Now what we can do is down here on our buttons, we can set the styles equal to whatever gets returned from calling `makeBackground`.
-We're going to pass in `0` for `Profile`, and then we pass in `1` for `Repos`, then we pass in `2` for `Notes` These are on the instance itself around the class, so we need to add the `this.` keyword to those.
+Now what we can do is down here on our buttons, we can set the `styles` equal to whatever gets returned from calling `makeBackground`.
+We're going to pass in `0` for `Profile`, and then we pass in `1` for `Repos`, then we pass in `2` for `Notes` These are on the instance itself around the class, so we need to add the `this` keyword to those.

 Also we need to change "Profile" in each of the `<Text>` components.
-This is going to be "View Repos."
-This will be "View Notes."
-Let's check that out.
-Very cool.
+The second is going to be "View Repos."
+The third will be "View Notes."

 ```html
 ...